HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • 170hp 166 #/ft torque

-• Single overhead cam SOHC - no adjustment required
+• Single overhead cam SOHC - no valve adjustment required

 • multiport fuel injection